oracle/node-oracledb/doc/api.md

 For IN binds the direction must be `BIND_IN`.
 The type can be `STRING`, `NUMBER`, `DATE` matching the data.
-The type `BUFFER` can bind a Node.js Buffer to an Oracle Database `RAW` type.
+The type `BUFFER` can bind a Node.js Buffer to an Oracle Database `RAW` or `BLOB` type.
 The type `CURSOR` cannot be used with IN binds.

 ### <a name="outbind"></a> 13.2 OUT and IN OUT Bind Parameters